 Take Whole Foods, for instance.
 The tips and ideas that they share on their blog are all centered around healthy eating and making the most out of products in everyone’s fridge, freezer, and pantry.
 Over the years, they’ve mastered the art of creating relevant, meaningful, and engaging content for their grocery customers.

-Similarly, Kroger’s blog is full of seasonal recipes that make it extremely easy for customers to purchase the required ingredients in the click of a button.
+Similarly, Kroger’s blog is full of seasonal recipes that make it extremely easy for customers to purchase the required ingredients at the click of a button.

 6. Go mobile-first with your online grocery store

 With as many as two-thirds of all online grocery orders being placed on mobile, going mobile-first is the only way to sustain and scale in this landscape.
 Apart from optimizing your grocery website for a seamless experience on mobile devices, developing an app that allows customers to place their orders is just as important.
 This will not only allow you to meet the changing preferences of grocery shoppers but also drive more diverse traffic to your online store and maximize your revenue.